 - Enhances Vision: Anthocyanins in cranberries act on eye’s capillaries by improving the blood flow to the retina, thereby helping to improve sight and treat certain types of retinal degeneration.

 - Prevent Kidney Stones: Cranberry juice helps excrete oxalic acid and uric acid from the kidneys.
-It contains quinic acid that
+It contains quinic acid that is useful to prevent kidney stones formation in kidneys.

 - Probiotic: Cranberries are both anti-biotic and probiotic.
 While it can kill certain viruses, bad bacteria and pathogens, it can also act as a natural probiotic to help breed the good bacteria, promoting a healthy intestinal flora.